Seoul: The Capital City of South Korea where History and Modernization Meet

 Address：273Ttukseom-ro, Seongsu 1(il)-ga 1(il)-dong, Seongdong-gu, Seoul South Korea

 8. Gyeongbokgung Palace

-The Gyeongbokgung Palace, or simply called Gyeongbokgung, is a palace in Seoul which was built in 1395 during the Joseon dynasty.
-It is the largest of the palaces dubbed as the, "Five Grand Palaces."
-It served as the house of the Kings of the Joseon dynasty.
-It also became the home of the government of Joseon.
-It had a rich history under its helm, having been burned during the Imjin War and destroyed by Imperial Japan in the early 20th century.
-At present, it has become one of the most beautiful palaces in Seoul after reconstructions.
-It currently contains the National Folk Museum and the National Palace Museum of Korea.
+Gyeongbokgung Palace was built in 1395 during the Joseon dynasty and is one of the largest of the palaces dubbed as the "Five Grand Palaces."
+It served as the house of the Kings of the Joseon dynasty and also became the home of the government of Joseon.
+The palace has a rich history, having been burned during the Imjin War and destroyed by Imperial Japan in the early 20th century.
+It's one of the most beautiful palaces in the country after finishing restoration work and currently contains the National Folk Museum and the National Palace Museum of Korea.

 Address：161 Sajik-ro, Sejongno, Jongno-gu, Seoul, South Korea

 Related Site : http://www.royalpalace.go.kr:8080/html/eng_gbg/main/main.jsp

 The N Seoul Tower, officially known as the YTN Seoul Tower and commonly known as Seoul Tower or the Namsan Tower, is an observation and communication tower that is located on Namsan Mountain in Seoul.
 It is the second highest point in the city at 236 meters high.
 Constructed in 1971, the tower is the country's first general radio wave tower.
 Visitors can take a ride on the Namsan cable car up to Mount Namsan to get to the tower.
 You'll also find a number of cafes and restaurants there too.

 Name：N Seoul Tower